ankit7540/nsdhw_20sp/proposal/ankit7540/proposal.rst

     :height: 225px
     :alt: alternate text

 Observed volume at the focal plane is a 3D bi-conical section.
+(Image from ThorLabs)

 .. image:: cfm2.jpg
     :width: 180px